Iamsouvikdutta/atliqo-5g-impact-analysis/README.md

 # 📶 Atliqo 5G Launch Impact Analysis

-## 📌 Project Overview
+## Executive Summary

-Atliqo, a leading telecom service provider, launched its 5G services across multiple cities to drive growth and strengthen its market position.
-Following the launch, the leadership team wanted to evaluate whether the 5G initiative translated into meaningful business outcomes.
+Atliqo, a leading telecom service provider, launched its 5G services across multiple cities to accelerate growth and strengthen its competitive position in the market.
+Following the rollout, the leadership team sought to understand whether the 5G initiative translated into meaningful business outcomes.

-This project analyzes the impact of the 5G launch on key business metrics such as revenue, active users, ARPU, churn, market share, and plan performance.
-Using SQL for data analysis and Power BI for interactive storytelling, the project uncovers the drivers behind business performance and provides strategic recommendations for future growth.
+This project evaluates the impact of the 5G launch on critical business metrics, including revenue performance, active users, ARPU (Average Revenue Per User), churn trends, market share dynamics, and plan adoption patterns.
+Using SQL for data analysis and Power BI for executive storytelling, the project identifies growth drivers, emerging risks, and strategic opportunities to support data-driven decision-making.

 ---

-## 🎯 Business Objectives
+## Business Problem

-The analysis aims to answer the following business questions:
+Following the nationwide 5G rollout, Atliqo's leadership team needed answers to several strategic questions:

-- Did the 5G launch improve Atliqo's overall business performance?
+* Did the 5G launch improve overall business performance?
-- Was revenue growth driven by customer acquisition or monetization?
+* Was growth driven by customer acquisition or premium monetization?
-- Which cities contributed the most to revenue growth?
-- Which plans were responsible for post-5G revenue performance?
-- How did Atliqo's market share change compared to competitors?
+* Which cities demonstrated sustainable growth opportunities?
-- Which cities require immediate intervention due to increasing churn?
+* Which markets required immediate intervention due to rising churn?
-- How can cities be segmented to determine appropriate growth strategies?
+* How should future investments be prioritized to maximize long-term profitability?

+The objective was to transform operational and customer data into actionable insights that support strategic business decisions.

 ---

-## 🛠️ Tools & Technologies Used

-- **SQL (MySQL)** – Data extraction, transformation, and business analysis
-- **Power BI** – Interactive dashboard development
-- **DAX** – KPI calculations and advanced business measures
-- **Data Modeling** – Building relationships between fact and dimension tables
-- **Business Analytics** – Insight generation and strategic recommendations
+## Project Objectives

+This analysis addresses the following stakeholder questions:

+* Did the 5G launch improve Atliqo's overall business performance?
+* Was revenue growth driven by customer acquisition or monetization?
+* Which cities contributed the most to revenue growth?
+* Which plans were responsible for post-5G revenue performance?
+* How did Atliqo's market share change compared to competitors?
+* Which cities require immediate intervention due to increasing churn?
+* How can cities be segmented to determine appropriate growth strategies?

 ---

+## Tools & Technologies Used

+* **SQL (MySQL)** – Data extraction, transformation, and business analysis
+* **Power BI** – Interactive dashboard development and storytelling
+* **DAX** – KPI calculations and advanced business measures
+* **Data Modeling** – Building relationships between fact and dimension tables
+* **Business Analytics** – Insight generation and strategic recommendations

+---

+## Analytical Techniques Used

+* Revenue Trend Analysis
+* Churn Analysis
+* Market Share Analysis
+* Customer Segmentation
+* Growth Driver Analysis
+* City Risk Classification
+* KPI Development and Performance Tracking
+* Strategic Recommendation Framework

+---

-## 🗂️ Data Model
+## Data Model

 The project follows a star schema data model consisting of:

 ### Fact Tables

-- `fact_atliqometrics`
+* `fact_atliqometrics`
-- `fact_marketshare`
+* `fact_marketshare`
-- `fact_planrevenue`
+* `fact_planrevenue`

 ### Dimension Tables

-- `dim_date`
+* `dim_date`
-- `dim_cities`
+* `dim_cities`
-- `dim_plan`
+* `dim_plan`

 ---

-## 📊 Dashboard Overview
+## Dashboard Overview

 ### 1️⃣ Executive Overview